servissivikman/Mixxx-Pioneer-DDJ-SB/README.md

 # Pioneer DDJ-SB MIDI Mapping for Mixxx

+****** IMPORTANT NOTICE *******
+There is a new fork available for this project: https://github.com/jardiacaj/mixxx I recommand installing this one and start testing this and give feedback to jardiacaj on github This version has way more functionality then my version.
+Check it, test it.
+Thanks

 ## Description

 This is a basic mapping for Mixxx for the Pioneer DDJ-SB (2 decks).
 The code is based on / forked from hrudham's project: Mixxx-Pioneer-DDJ-SR (https://github.com/hrudham/Mixxx-Pioneer-DDJ-SR).
 I've used the same methods but stripped it a bit so it works for my DDJ-SB and also so the code is understandable to me.
 I like to understand what I implement.
 So I might have deleted some cool functionality from the original project ...